 Daniel F. Sullivan, Senior Fellow, AAC&U

-Participants will have an opportunity to learn how campus colleagues are using VALUE to improve student learning, support faculty innovation and development, and meet accreditation standards.
+Campus and System Perspectives will offer participants an opportunity to learn how campus colleagues are using VALUE to improve student learning, support faculty innovation and development, and meet accreditation standards.

 Conversation and Crowd-Sourcing

 We invite participants to help set priorities and shape the future development of the VALUE rubric approach to assessing quality learning on a variety of fronts over the next decade.

 Discussions facilitated by Loraine H. Phillips, Associate Provost for Academic Effectiveness, Georgia Institute of Technology

 4:00 – 4:30 PM

 VALUE 2.0: Quality, Equity, and the Public Good